espoirMur/my-blog-gastby/source/_posts/2021-10-17-how-i-break-up-with-pip-and-fall-in-love-with-poetry-my-new-girlfriend.md

 _Poetry is a tool for **dependency management** and **packaging** in Python.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you._ It supports Python 2.7 and 3.5+

-If you work with python and install packages you should be familiar with `pip` my old girlfriend.
+If you work with python and install packages you should be familiar with `pip`{:.language-clojure .highlihgt} my old girlfriend.